Change of Address in Ohio

 You can change your address with the Ohio BMV online, by mail, or in person at your local BMV branch office.

 You will receive updated documents showing your new address once you renew them.
 If you would like to obtain updated documents immediately (before renewing), see “Replace Your OH License & Registration" below.

-NOTE: You must change your address on your vehicle registration within 10 days of moving.
+NOTE: You must change your address within 10 days of moving.